serverlessworkflow/specification/specification.md

 The `invoke` property defines how the function is invoked (sync or async).
 Default value of this property is `sync`, meaning that workflow execution should wait until the function completes (the result event is received).
 If set to `async`, workflow execution should just produce the trigger event and should not wait for the result event.
-Note that in this case the action does not produce any results (payload of the result event) and the associated actions eventDataFilter as well as its retry definition, if defined, should be ignored.
+Note that in this case the action does not produce any results (payload of the result event) and the associated actions dataFilter as well as its retry definition, if defined, should be ignored.
 Functions that are invoked via events (sync or async) do not propagate their errors to the associated action definition and the workflow state, meaning that any errors that happen during their execution cannot be handled in the workflow states